(Heights stated are on Beat 1 Gauge)

 L – Low M- Medium H-High

 - Croy (L-M-H): Left bank fishing at most heights.
 Best at 6”-1ft 6”.
-Fish can be taken in the fast top section close to the metal railings on right bank in low water and all the way down in low/medium flows.
+Fish can be taken in the fast top section close to the metal railings in low water and all the way down the railings in low/medium flows.
 Salmon will lie in the hole at the bottom end of the metal rails.
 In higher water (1ft 9” +) the middle – tail section can be fished from both banks to good effect.
 Wading is required in this pool to fish it effectively.
 NOTE: take care wading the fast top section as the gravel is unstable.

 - Pile Stream(L-M) : A continuation of McKillops.
 Fishes best from right bank but left bank fishing also good, starting just above the boat.
 Fishes best from 6”-1ft 3”.
 Right bank will always favour the higher water.
 Fish can be taken from above the croy on left bank all the way down to 20 yards past the gravel spit on right bank.